fakhrip/fakhrip.github.io/sites/bangkit-2021-capstone-project-experience.md

     Also you have to **be very kind and patient to each and every member in your team**, managing project is hard, managing people is harder, but remember, managing problem that comes because the lack of teamwork is the hardest one, so always avoid having a bad work environment in your team by being kind and respectful to one and another.

-    In case of something bad happened in your team, you have to make a decision and be able to put the fire down real quick, if the problem is regarding member's attitude, try to have a 1 on 1 session with and talk about the problem they're facing, but if the problem is about the fact that your member just don't care about the project, honestly i dont know the solution myself but i think i will just try to cover their progress together with the rest of the team members and share the burden across all of us.
+    In case of something bad happened in your team, you have to make a decision and be able to put the fire down real quick, if the problem is regarding member's attitude, try to have a 1 on 1 session with them and talk about the problem they're facing, but if the problem is about the fact that your member just don't care about the project, honestly i dont know the solution myself but i think i will just try to cover their progress together with the rest of the team members and share the burden across all of us.

 2. **Member**